-At the April 20, 2021 budget adoption meeting, the William Floyd Board of Education adopted its proposed budget for the 2021-22 school year, which calls for a - 4.86% (negative four point eight six percent) tax levy increase.
+At the April 12, 2022 budget adoption meeting, the William Floyd Board of Education adopted its proposed budget for the 2022-23 school year, which calls for a - 4.86% (negative four point eight six percent) tax levy (reduction).
 This budget, which maintains all student programs, clubs, sports and other opportunities, as well as increases technology initiatives and security, increases student offerings in career and technical education (CTE), clubs, music and athletics, provides additional resources for mental health and outreach and more, is fiscally responsible for residents while providing long-term multi-year sustainability for district operations.
-The Board of Education has continued to put forth fiscally responsible budgets as evidenced by staying at or below the tax cap limit for the 10th consecutive year (every year during the tax cap era).
+The Board of Education has continued to put forth fiscally responsible budgets as evidenced by staying at or below the tax cap limit for the 11th consecutive year (every year during the tax cap era).
 This year's reduction to the budget of nearly $5 million is due to the fiscal responsibility of the district along with the state starting to fully fund foundation aid.

-In addition to the budget proposition of a zero percent tax levy increase (Proposition #1), residents will also have the opportunity to vote on two propositions: Proposition #2 to authorize the district to transfer up to $5 million into the district’s Repair Reserve Fund; and, Proposition #3 to establish a new Capital Reserve Fund in the ultimate amount of $6 million with a probable term of 10 years; and, Proposition #3 authorizing the district to expend up to $3.5 million remaining from the $39.4 million previously allocated to a capital projects authorized by the voters on October 30, 2017.
+In addition to the budget proposition of a - 4.86% tax levy [reduction] (Proposition #1), residents will also have the opportunity to vote on two other propositions: Proposition #2 to establish a new capital reserve fund in the amount of $5 million with a probable term of 10 years; and, Proposition #3 authorizing the district to expend up to $3.5 million remaining from the $39.4 million previously allocated to a capital projects authorized by the voters on October 30, 2017.
 The full wording of the three propositions are available below and in the attached budget brochure.

-Why should residents bother to vote when the proposed budget and proposed contingent budget are the same?
-Resident should vote for several reasons including making their voice heard and exercising their right to vote, as well as choosing trustees for the Board of Education, who will help to guide and oversee the district for the next three years.
+Residents should exercise their right to vote for several reasons including making their voice heard, as well as choosing trustees for the Board of Education, who will help to guide and oversee the district for the next three years.
 More information on the trustee election is below.

 Please note that the district cannot provide public use of facilities under a contingent budget.